Profile information Member settings

 Who needs to appoint an EU representative?

-Organisations based in the UK, who do not have a branch, office or other establishment in any EU or EEA state, may need to appoint an EU representative under the EU GDPR.
+Organisations based in the UK who do not have a branch, office or other establishment in any EU or EEA country may need to appoint an EU representative under the EU GDPR.
 This is the case if an organisation:

-• offer goods or services to individuals in the EEA
+• offers goods or services to individuals in the EEA

 • monitors the behaviour of individuals in the EEA

-The representative needs to be established in the EU or EEA state in which some of the data subjects are located.
+The representative needs to be established in an EU or EEA country in which some of the data subjects are located.

-Who doesn’t need to appoint an EU representative?
+Who does not need to appoint an EU representative?

 An EU representative does not need to be appointed:

-Essentially this means that organisations without an EEA-base, that regularly serve EEA customers, require a representative.
-Small organisations that only serve EEA customers occasionally (eg a customer every couple of months) do not need to appoint a representative provided the data they process doesn’t pose a risk to the rights and freedoms of data subjects.
-However, to ensure compliance with data protection laws an EU representative should be appointed by any organisation that:
+Essentially this means that organisations without a base in the EEA, that regularly serve EEA customers, require a representative.
+Small organisations that only serve EEA customers occasionally (eg one customer every couple of months) do not need to appoint a representative, provided the data they process doesn’t pose a moderate or high risk to the rights and freedoms of data subjects.
+However, to ensure compliance with data protection laws, an EU representative should be appointed by any organisation that:

 • processes special category or criminal offence data